Theatres and shows with cancelled or rescheduled performances in response to coronavirus

 Bunker Theatre – the venue has cancelled its current Power Share takeover week of performances, which were scheduled to run until 21 March.
 The venue's final week on 24 to 28 March is still set to run as scheduled.

-The Turbine Theatre – the venue announced over Twitter that all performances until 18 April will be cancelled, including the show #HonestAmy which had planned performances from 24 March to 11 April.
+The Turbine Theatre – the venue announced over Twitter that all performances have been cancelled.

 Old Vic Theatre – Endgame starring Daniel Radcliffe and Alan Cumming has been suspended.
-The show was scheduled to run until 28 March.
-All other performances are currently scheduled to go ahead as planned, with the new revival of Amy Herzog's 4000 Miles, starring Eileen Atkins and Timothée Chalamet, to open in previews on 6 April.
+They are postponing their production of Amy Herzog's 4000 Miles (starring Eileen Atkins and Timothée Chalamet) until they are able to re-open.

 Charing Cross Theatre – the London premiere of Vanya and Sonia and Masha and Spike has been postponed.
 The show was due to open at the Charing Cross Theatre on 21 March and run as part of the London Climate Change Festival until 16 May.